-Christmas Come Late!
-Nordstrom is Having a Huge Sale on Kitchenware Right Now
+Nordstrom Is Having a Huge Sale on Kitchenware Right Now

-With 2018 quickly approaching, it’s time to start over with some fresh kitchen gadgets—without forking over your entire bonus.

-Starting Tuesday, Nordstrom is having a Half-Yearly Sale where you can score up to 50% off tabletop and kitchen items online through January 2.
+Nordstrom is having a major sale so that means you won’t have to pay a fortune for new cookware.
+You can score up to 40% off tabletop and kitchen items online now.

-To make things easier, we’ve sifted through the sale for you and hand picked our favorites among the many deals.
+Plus, to make things easier, we’ve sifted through it for you and hand picked our favorites among the many discounts.

 Le Creuset